 - Elective courses can usually be approved by any advisor in CCAS or the Hajim School’s Dean’s Office—in the case of an ambiguous description, or when a department has requested it, the advisor may refer the student to a department for approval.

 - Normally, only courses taken at the University of Rochester can be used to fulfill cluster requirements.
 However, courses completed on a study abroad program may, with department approval, be used in a cluster.
-Students should submit a Proposal for Exception to Departmental Cluster, signed by the authorized person in the department, to CCAS in Lattimore 312.
+Students must submit a Cluster Exception form.

 - Courses for the major or minor must be approved by the authorized faculty member in the appropriate department.